Microsoft/azure-docs.cs-cz/articles/search/search-howto-complex-data-types.md

 Stejně jako u libovolné definice indexu můžete použít portál, [REST API](https://docs.microsoft.com/rest/api/searchservice/create-index)nebo [.NET SDK](https://docs.microsoft.com/dotnet/api/microsoft.azure.search.models.index?view=azure-dotnet) k vytvoření schématu, které obsahuje komplexní typy.

 Následující příklad ukazuje schéma indexu JSON s jednoduchými poli, kolekcemi a komplexními typy.
 Všimněte si, že v rámci komplexního typu má každé dílčí pole typ a může mít atributy, stejně jako pole nejvyšší úrovně.
-Schéma odpovídá výše uvedeným ukázkovým datům. `Address`je komplexní pole, které není kolekcí (Hotel má jednu adresu). `Rooms`je komplexní pole kolekce (Hotel má mnoho místností).
+Schéma odpovídá výše uvedeným ukázkovým datům. `Address` je komplexní pole, které není kolekcí (Hotel má jednu adresu). `Rooms` je komplexní pole kolekce (Hotel má mnoho místností).

 <!---
-For indexes used in a [push-model data import](search-what-is-data-import.md) strategy, where you are pushing a JSON data set to an Azure Search index, you can only have the basic syntax shown here: single complex types like `Address`, or a `Collection(Edm.ComplexType)` like `Rooms`.
+For indexes used in a [push-model data import](search-what-is-data-import.md) strategy, where you are pushing a JSON data set to an Azure Cognitive Search index, you can only have the basic syntax shown here: single complex types like `Address`, or a `Collection(Edm.ComplexType)` like `Rooms`.
 You cannot have complex types nested inside other complex types in an index used for push-model data ingestion.

 Indexers are a different story.
 When defining an indexer, in particular one used to build a knowledge store, your index can have nested complex types.
 An indexer is able to hold a chain of complex data structures in-memory, and when it includes a skillset, it can support highly complex data forms.
 For more information and an example, see [How to get started with knowledge store](knowledge-store-howto.md).
 -->